-The carotid arteries, along with the vertebral arteries, are responsible for the supply of blood to the brain.
+The carotid arteries, along with the vertebral arteries, are the major blood vessels responsible for the supply of blood to the brain.
 Any alteration in the amount of blood supplied has consequences.
-Vascular diseases of the brain are one of the main causes of disability these days and this is why their study and prevention is fundamental.
+Vascular diseases of the brain, in particular, are one of the main causes of disability and this is why their study and prevention is fundamental.

 Where is the carotid artery located?
 What function does it fulfil?